GamerRodri/SocialCraft-Official-Versions-List/README.md

 ## BEFORE CONTINUING:

-Download the latest version of the modpack here: https://drive.google.com/drive/folders/1YLaW6D249F3IlktMHNTseTnkT4R9RcrU, and extract it's contents, preferrably using an extracting tool such as WinRAR.
+Download the latest version of the modpack [here](https://drive.google.com/drive/folders/1YLaW6D249F3IlktMHNTseTnkT4R9RcrU), and extract it's contents, preferrably using an extracting tool such as WinRAR.

 ## FOR ATLAUNCHER: